vmware-archive/nsxraml/md-version/nsxvapi.md

 You can check the progress of the VXLAN port update with `GET /api/2.0/vdn/config/vxlan/udp/port/taskStatus`.

-Only try resuming the port update if has failed to complete.
+Only try resuming the port update if it has failed to complete.
 You should not need to resume the port update under normal circumstances.

 ### /2.0/vdn/config/resources/allocated
 Working With Allocated Resources